 Happiness can’t be forced.

 You can really only create the conditions that allow happiness to arise.
-I talk about these somewhat in Chapter 7 of An Ordinary Dude’s Guide to Enlightenment.
-And I’ll share one of these conditions here: unplug from the rat race.
+One such condition, for example, is to unplug from the rat race.

 This means finding 20 minutes to an hour every day to disconnect from the constant stimulation and pull of society.
 To do this, you can turn off your phone and go for a daily walk, do nothing as you relax on your couch, draw, meditate, etc.